Medicare Part D is prescription drug insurance. Anyone enrolled in either Medicare Part A or Part B can sign up for it.

 Medicare Part D plans are sold by private insurance companies.
 You usually pay a monthly premium.
 There are programs to help low-income individuals with the cost of the Part D premiums.
 If you are eligible, you may not have a premium.
 For more information, go to our web page about Getting Help with Part D Costs.

-Do I Need Part D Coverage?
+Do I need Medicare Part D coverage?

-Help with Medicare Part D Problems
+Help with Medicare Part D problems

 See all of our Part D topics in our menu of Medicare pages.

 If you are having coverage problems or need help, contact the Office of the Health Care Advocate at 1-800-917-7787.
 You can also ask for help by filling out our Help Request Form.